Rouven-Fricke/MeaningfulConformanceResults/README.md

 ## General workflow to produce a visualization.
 To start the conformance checking a caseName needs to be specified in the RouvensPlaygroundPlugin.java class.
-This caseName must be equal to both, the name of the .pnml petri net and the .xes log file that need to be placed in the "input/mwe" directory.
+This caseName must be equal to both, the name of the .pnml petri net and the .xes log file that are placed in the "input/mwe" directory.
 If the log and petri net are used for the first time or no event to activity mapping file corresponding to the files is in the "input/etamsers" directory, the loadEtamFromSER boolean variable must be set to false to create a new mapping.
 Otherwise the variable can be set to true which shortens the runtime.

 After the Prom application has loaded, one has to click the top middle button to get to the list of plugins and type in "Rouven's uncertain conformance checking testbed" and click on the green entry and then on start to begin the conformance checking.
 After the conformance checking and the construction of a deviation matrix as described in the thesis, the start visualization is shown.
 This may take a few moments.
 After that, the plugin is ready to use.